Twitter transfers India head Manish Maheshwari to US | Business

 Twitter transfers India head Manish Maheshwari to US

-Twitter has transferred India head Manish Maheshwari, against whom an FIR was registered in Uttar Pradesh in connection with a probe related to a video of an alleged hate crime, to the US.While the company did not specify any reason for the change, it said Maheshwari will move to the US as Senior Director Revenue Strategy and Operations and focus on new markets in his new role.Twitter Vice President Japan and Asia Pacific Yu Sasamoto shared the development in a tweet.Thank you to manishm for your leadership of our Indian business over the past 2 years.
+Twitter has transferred to the US its India head Manish Maheshwari, against whom an FIR was registered in Uttar Pradesh in connection with a probe related to a video of an alleged hate crime.While the company did not specify any reason for the change, it said Maheshwari will move to the US as Senior Director Revenue Strategy and Operations and focus on new markets in the latest role.Twitter Vice President Japan and Asia Pacific Yu Sasamoto shared the development in a tweet.Thank you to manishm for your leadership of our Indian business over the past 2 years.

 - Country: